The ease of sampling FLUTe’s multi-level system is only

-The FLUTe designs have gained recognition with the R&D 100 Award in 1994 and the National Ground Water Association Technology Award in 2008.
+Carl Keller is the recipient of the 1994 R&D 100 Award for his first flexible liner patent.
+The FLUTe designs have gained recognition with the National Ground Water Association Technology Award in 2008.
 In 1995, Professor John Cherry said, these flexible liners "are the only revolutionary advance in groundwater monitoring that has happened in the last 10 or 15 years".
-FLUTe systems have continually evolved and are now used in 12 countries by many large corporations, regulatory agencies, and research institutions.
+And that was 19 years ago.
+FLUTe systems continually evolved and are now used in 12 countries by large corporations, regulatory agencies, and research institutions.
 FLUTe’s unique methods are covered by 19 domestic plus 13 foreign patents with others pending.

 Ian Sharp, Chief of Field Operations, assures the training, and defines the scheduling of our excellent field crews, and oversees the construction of our unique machines.

-Sylvia Martinez, company administrator, manages our contracting, accounting services, and human resources.
+Sylvia Martinez, Administrator, manages our contracting, accounting services, and human resources.

 There are many advantages of the liner's sealing of the borehole: